Saint John Harbour Bridge

 The Saint John Harbour Bridge is three-span crossing of Saint John Harbour at the mouth of the Saint John River in Saint John, New Brunswick, Canada.
 It opened in 1968.

 History

+Proposals for a bridge crossing of the Saint John Harbour had been a debated topic as early as 1874.
+During a House of Commons session in April of that year, there was discussion of potentially introducing a harbour crossing via Navy Island.
+John Ferris, MP of Queen's at the time, opposed the Navy Island crossing and argued that such a bridge would be "destructive to river craft," instead arguing that any harbour crossing should be placed at the Reversing Falls to be high enough to clear passing vessels.

 By the mid-20th century, the rate of industrial and residential growth in Saint John and surrounding communities necessitated a second bridge over the Saint John River.
 The old Reversing Falls Bridge was adequate for handling the post-War traffic growth; however public concerns about where to build a new highway and bridge frustrated the idea for many years.
 On May 1, 1961 the city's Common Council appointed a 6-member citizens' committee which then directed various studies and discussions.